nathanlane/industrialpolicyclass/README.md

 Please note that the lectures may cover additional papers and omit some of these; each lecture will have its own list of references.
 If you are in doubt about what reading to do, please ask me.
 Just shoot me an email.

 ### Part 1 - Concepts, Controversies, and the State

-- Introduction to industrial policy as a concept.
-Why does industrial development matter in the grande scheme of things.
+Introduction to industrial policy as a concept--and controversies.

-- Reviewing the history of an idea.
 This will serve as an entry point for cataloguing the justifications for and against these interventions.

-- Required Readings
+- Required Readings.
   - Rodrik, D. (2008).
-Second-Best Institutions.
-The American Economic Review, 98(2), 100–104. http://www.jstor.org/stable/29730003
+Normalizing Industrial Policy (No. 28009; World Bank Publications).
+The World Bank.
   - Pack, H., & Saggi, K. (2006).
 Is There a Case for Industrial Policy?
 A Critical Survey.
 The World Bank Research Observer, 21(2), 267–297. https://doi.org/10.1093/wbro/lkl001
+  - Rodrik, D. (2008).
+Second-Best Institutions.
+The American Economic Review, 98(2), 100–104. http://www.jstor.org/stable/29730003
+  - **[Part 1 & 2 Only]** Harrison, A., & Rodríguez-Clare, A. (2010).* Trade, Foreign Investment, and Industrial Policy for Developing Countries.
+In D. Rodrik & M. Rosenzweig (Eds.), Handbooks in Economics (Vol. 5, pp. 4039–4214).
+Elsevier.

+- Suggested Readings.
   - Lane, N. (2020).
 The New Empirics of Industrial Policy.
 Journal of Industry, Competition and Trade, 1(2), 1–26. https://doi.org/10.1007/s10842-019-00323-2

-- Suggested Readings.
-Oleg Itskhoki and Ben Moll 's [VoxDev](https://voxeu.org/article/subsidising-growth-argument-pro-business-policies-emerging-markets
+  - Krueger, A. O., & Tuncer, B. (1982).
+An Empirical Test of the Infant Industry Argument.
+American Economic Review, 72(5), 1142–1152. http://www.jstor.org/stable/1812029
+  - Harrison, A. E. (1994).
+An empirical test of the infant industry argument: Reply.
+American Economic Review, 84(4), 1096. https://doi.org/10.2307/2118048
+  - Lin, J. Y., & Monga, C. (2013).
+Comparative Advantage: The Silver Bullet of Industrial Policy.
+In J. E. Stiglitz & J. Y. Lin (Eds.), The Industrial Policy Revolution I: The Role of Government Beyond Ideology (pp. 19–38).
+Palgrave Macmillan UK. https://doi.org/10.1057/9781137335173_2
+  - Pack, H. (2000).
+Industrial Policy: Growth Elixir or Poison?
+The World Bank Research Observer, 15(1), 47–67.

 - Further Readings.

   - Stiglitz, J. E. (1993).
 The Role of the State in Financial Markets.
 The World Bank Economic Review, 7(1), 19–52. https://doi.org/10.1093/wber/7.suppl_1.19
+  - Lipsey, R. G. (2007).
+Reflections on the general theory of second best at its golden jubilee.
+International Tax and Public Finance, 14(4), 349–364. https://doi.org/10.1007/s10797-007-9036-x
+  - Baldwin, R. E. (1969).
+The Case against Infant Industry Tariff Protection.
+Journal of Political Economy, 77(3), 295–305.

 - Part 1 Tutorial. - The political economy of industrial policy, and "the big debate."
 States are at the heart of the debate surrounding industrial policy.

 ### Part 2 - Externalities - Infant Industries, Dynamic Externalities, Learning-by-Doing, and Scale Economies.

-- Clarifying concepts around externalities.  were at the heart of justifications surrounding industrial policy.

-- Reviewing types of technical externalities and policy: learning-by-doing and scale economies.
+Clarifying concepts around externalities.  were at the heart of justifications surrounding industrial policy.
+Reviewing types of technical externalities and policy: learning-by-doing and scale economies.
 The latter, is an entry point into thinking about place-based policies.

 - Required Readings.
- - [Part 1 and 2] Harrison, A., & Rodríguez-Clare, A. (2010).* Trade, Foreign Investment, and Industrial Policy for Developing Countries.
+  - **[Part 1 & 2 Only]** Harrison, A., & Rodríguez-Clare, A. (2010).* Trade, Foreign Investment, and Industrial Policy for Developing Countries.
 In D. Rodrik & M. Rosenzweig (Eds.), Handbooks in Economics (Vol. 5, pp. 4039–4214).
 Elsevier.

-- Suggested Readings.

-Lucas, R. E. (1993).
+  - Lucas, R. E. (1993).
 Making a Miracle.
 Econometrica, 61(2), 251–272. https://doi.org/10.2307/2951551
+  - Beason, R., & Weinstein, D. E. (1996).
+Growth, Economies of Scale, and Targeting in Japan (1955-1990).
+The Review of Economics and Statistics, 78(2), 286–295.
+  - Thornton, R. A., & Thompson, P. (2001).
+Learning from Experience and Learning from Others: An Exploration of Learning and Spillovers in Wartime Shipbuilding.
+American Economic Review, 91(5), 1350–1368. http://www.aeaweb.org/articles?id=10.1257/aer.91.5.1350

+- Suggested Readings.

+  - Oleg Itskhoki and Ben Moll's write-up on the argument of interventions in the presence of financial frictions.
+See: [VoxDev](https://voxeu.org/article/subsidising-growth-argument-pro-business-policies-emerging-markets).
+  - Hanlon, W. (2018).
+The Persistent Effect of Temporary Input Cost Advantages in Shipbuilding, 1850-1911.
+  - Mitrunen, M. (2019).
+War Reparations, Structural Change, and Intergenerational Mobility.
+  - Levitt, S. D., List, J. A., & Syverson, C. (2013).
+Toward an Understanding of Learning by Doing: Evidence from an Automobile Assembly Plant.
+Journal of Political Economy, 121(4), 643–681. https://doi.org/10.1086/671137

 - Part 2 Tutorial.
 Empirical topics in place-based industrial policy.

-### Part 3 - Externalities - Network Spillovers, Clusters, and FDI
+### Part 3 - Externalities - Network Spillovers, Clusters, and Foreign Direct Investment.

 - The old and new: linkages.
 Linkages have an old idea in development economics.
 How to think about them, what do they mean, what is current work saying?